ai/transition-events/README.md

 ### Others

-If you don’t use any assets packaging manager (it’s very bad idea), you can use already minified version of the library.
+If you don’t use any assets packaging manager (that’s very bad idea), you can use already minified version of the library.
 Take it from: <https://github.com/ai/transition-events/downloads>.